 “We’re finding that out.”

-“Show me the body one more time,” Christophe prepares himself.
+“Show me the body one more time,” Christopher prepares himself.

 “Please,” Caines removes the blanket.